KatariyaMohit/Team_CRYPTO--P2P_chat/README.md

 - Ensure that firewall settings allow communication on the chosen ports.
 - This program is for educational purposes and does not include encryption.

-## License
-This project is licensed under the MIT License.
-Feel free to modify and enhance it!

 ## Contributions
 Pull requests are welcome!
 If you find a bug or want to add features, feel free to open an issue.